Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs

 The orthogonal matrix $\bfQ$ satisfying $\bfQ\mathcal{X}_\lambda=\mathcal{X}_{\kappa(\lambda)}$ can be chosen as a diagonal matrix $\bfJ_1$ for bipartite graphs.
-This fact no longer holds for non-bipartite graphs, no matter the Fourier transform is defined by the normalized or non-normalized Laplacian matrix, unless $\bfQ$ is an identity matrix up to a symbol.
-To show this, let us consider a graph of $4$ vertices as shown in Figure \ref{fig:graph-4vertices}, whose Laplacian matrix is given by
+This fact no longer holds for non-bipartite graphs, no matter whether the Fourier transform is defined by the normalized or non-normalized Laplacian matrix, unless $\bfQ=\pm \bfI_N$.
+We give an example to illustrate this.
+Let us consider a graph with $4$ vertices as shown in Figure \ref{fig:graph-4vertices}, whose Laplacian matrix is given by

 Then the eigendecomposition $\bfL={\bfU\Lambda \bfU}^{\top}$ gives the following eigenvectors and eigenvalues: